 1910-Alice B. Toklas moved in with Gertrude Stein at the 22 Rue de Flerus in Paris.
 Until Stein’s death in 1946 they ran one of the most glittering social networks of the Twentieth Century.
 Soirees included Picasso, Matisse, Dali, Ernest Hemingway, F. Scott Fitzgerald, John Dos Passos, Max Ernst, Virgil Thompson, Sherwood Anderson, Max Ernst, Guilliame Apollinaire and Carlos Santayanna.
 But the ultra modern was not to everyone’s taste.
 Painter Mary Cassatt only visited once.
 She later told a friend:" I never saw so many horrible things, I never met so many horrible people!"

 1920- Silent movie star Olive Thomas, nicknamed America's Kid Sister, partied a little too hard at the Dead Rat Cafe in Paris.
-It was said the 21 year old died of an overdose of cocaine and alcohol.
+It was said the 26 year old died of an overdose of cocaine and alcohol.
 Another theory was she accidentally overdosed on mercury bicholoride tablets.
-Her nude body was discovered wrapped in a full length ermine fur left on her couch in the Ritz Hotel.
+Her nude body was discovered wrapped in a full-length ermine fur left on her couch in the Ritz Hotel.
 The scandal started the first investigation of drugs in Hollywood.
-It netted an army captain named Spaulding who admitted that film stars like Thomas, Mabel Normand and Ramon Navarro were regular clients for morphine, heroin and cocaine.
-Shortly after Groucho Marx put in his vaudeville show Animal Crackers the song Hooray for Captain Spaulding,.

 1939- The first Andy Panda cartoon.